MiddelkoopT/skc-workshop-2024/Notes.md

 git config --local --list
 ```

 For personal access token projects, configure a persistent git configuration.
-Use this code in a `setup.sh` bash script or bash notebook that you must run once after logging in and launching a new envrionment.
+Use this code in a `setup.sh` bash script or bash notebook that you must run once after logging in and launching a new environment.
 ```bash
 #!/bin/bash
 ln -sfv ~/work/.gitconfig ~/